 First Steps

-- Survey active users.
-A 5-question survey asking: what tools do you use, how often, for what purpose, and what would you lose if it disappeared.
-Keep it under 3 minutes.
-Response rates above 60% are achievable with manager support.
+2. Survey active users.
+Five questions: what tools, how often, for what purpose, and what would you lose if it disappeared.

 Practical Solution Pattern

 Replace tool-led adoption with outcome-led architecture: every tool must map to a measurable business movement, an owner, and a replacement/retirement decision horizon.
-Run the 30-day audit to inventory all AI spend, define category-specific impact thresholds, calculate true cost including integration and maintenance, and place every tool in the impact-versus-usage matrix with a binding keep/cut/consolidate decision.
+Inventory all AI spend, define category-specific impact thresholds, calculate true cost including integration and maintenance, and place every tool in the impact-versus-usage matrix with a binding keep/cut/consolidate decision.

 References